-When he is not working, Mr. Gonzalez enjoys spending time with his fiancé, Jazmin, and their two cats.
+When he is not working, Mr. Gonzalez enjoys spending time with his wife, Jazmin, and their two cats.

 Ms. Amanda Knight

 Ms. Knight is the newest member of the Frenship Band Staff, joining the team in October of 2019.
 She is a graduate of Frenship High School and is also a graduate of the Frenship Tiger Band program where she was a member of the color guard as well as the twirling line and drum line.
-In addition to serving on the band staff, Ms. Knight is one of two secretaries in the South Office at Frenship High School.
+Ms. Knight serves on the band staff as the Guard Director and as the Fine Arts Administrative Assistant.